 Our support of GDPR compliance is achieved by fulfilling our obligations as a Data Processor in situations where our customers collect personal information about Data Subjects where the GDPR applies and in providing guidance to customers to assist them in their obligations.

 It should be noted that Mobenzi does not capture personal information directly but our software can be used by customers to collect a wide variety of data, including personal information from Data Subjects.
 Data are typically collected by a fieldworker representing or employed by one of our customers using our Android application.
+In some cases forms may also be captured via the web.
 Captured data is uploaded to and resides on our servers and we store and process this data purely in our role as a Data Processor.

 It is the responsibility of the Data Controller to ensure that informed consent is obtained when capturing personal information.
 The consent process can be integrated into the data collection process (e.g. by adding relevant questions and validation to an electronic form administered using our mobile application) or take place via a separate, paper-based process.